Updated: May 7

 On June 29th and 30th at Chicago's Douglas Park, Lyrical Lemonade hosted their second annual Summer Smash music festival.
-Lyrical Lemonade is an entertainment and music community created by Cole Bennett.
-Cole Bennett is currently one of pop culture's biggest leaders in the entertainment industry.
-He specializes in almost every part of the business side of hip-hop/rap you can imagine.
+Lyrical Lemonade is a production, entertainment, and music company created by Cole Bennett.
+Cole Bennett is currently one of the biggest leaders in the entertainment industry.
 From Chicago himself, he put on quite a show for his city.
 This post is a review of the 2019 festival.

 The lineup this year was a modern day rap lover's heaven.
 The lineup would appeal to the eyes of almost anyone who listens to rap/hip-hop.
 It featured artists as big as Playboi Carti and Juice WRLD.
 But, it also featured smaller up and coming artists with huge potential.
 On our Intersect 1-10 rating scale, the lineup would get a 10/10 for people who listen to rap/hip-hop.